 Vehicular access across Common Land and Town or Village Greens: Non-Statutory Guidance Note (Revised October 2007)

-This guidance note is non-statutory and has no legal effect.
+This fact sheet is non-statutory and has no legal effect.
 It provides guidance about vehicular access across common land and town or village greens following the repeal of section 68 of the Countryside and Rights of Way Act 2000.
 It does not provide a comprehensive explanation of every issue.
 Defra cannot provide advice on individual circumstances.
 Anyone needing this should consider taking independent expert advice.

 - if vehicular access has always been obtained with permission from the landowner,